THIS PAGE WAS UPDATED ON 29TH sEPTEMBER 2025 AS FOLLOWS:

 Caveats

-b) Adjustments have been made to inventory figures to account for changes between the base year of 2019 and the commencement of this decarbonisation run.
-The adjustment factors are based on NCC data and can be seen bottom left of the table in Figure 4.
+a) Adjustments have been made to inventory figures to account for changes between the base year of 2019 and the commencement of this decarbonisation run IN 2025.
+The adjustment factors are based on NCC data.